dog-and-duck.quack.quack

 collection?

-quacks like a collection of type type
+(collection? x type)(collection? x)true iff x quacks like a collection of type type, else false.

 With one argument, will recognise plain collections and ordered collections, but (currently) not collection pages.